Shadows and traces in bicategories: Examples of shadows and traces

 Note that in the first case, the Euler characteristic of $\hat{M}$ contains \emph{less} information than that of $M$, while in the second case, the Euler characteristic of $\check{M}$ contains \emph{more} information than that of $r_!M$.

 Both kinds of dualizable parametrized spectra often arise as fiberwise suspension spectra of parametrized spaces, i.e.\ by applying a functor from $\calSpan(Top)$ to \calEx.
-This is another instance of \autoref{rmk:cartesian}, since $\calSpan(Top)$ is ``cartesian'' and has no interesting dual pairs itself. \end{eg}
+Thus, this is a bicategorical instance of \autoref{rmk:cartesian}, since $\calSpan(Top)$ is ``cartesian'' and has no interesting dual pairs itself.

+Like \autoref{eg:gtop-duality}, traces of some parameterized endomorphisms have familiar fixed-point interpretations.
+If $M$ is a parameterized space over $B$ whose suspension spectrum is fiberwise dualizable and $f\colon M\rightarrow M$ is a fiberwise endomorphism, the trace of the suspension of $f$ is the fiberwise fixed point index of $f$, \cite{d:index}.
+If $B$ is a closed smooth manifold (or compact ENR), $S_B^0$ is Costenoble-Waner dualizable.
+An endomorphism $f$ of $B$ induces a ``twisted endomorphism" of $S_B^0$ and the trace of the twisted endomorphism is the Reidemeister trace of $f$; see~\cite{kate:higher}. \end{eg}

 \begin{eg} A simpler bicategorical instance of \autoref{rmk:cartesian} is provided by bicategories of \emph{matrices}.
 Let $\calMat(Ab)$ denote the bicategory whose objects are sets, whose 1-cells $R\hto S$ are $(R\times S)$-matrices $(M_{r,s})_{r\in R,s\in S}$ of abelian groups, and whose composition \odot\ is given by ``matrix multiplication:''